dahak-metagenomics/dahak-taco/README.md

 ## Notes

-* using subworkflows is an excellent idea in theory, a terrible idea in practice
-* snakemake cannot handle subworkflows properly
+* snakemake subworkflows seem to have some kind of problem
-* none of the rules in the subworkflows actually work
+* not picking up rules defined in subworkflow snakefiles
 * list rules `snakemake -l` shows nothing
 * target files or target rules both fail